Trial Search Results

 5)Adequate visual and auditory acuity to allow neuropsychological testing.
 6)Stable regime

 of psychiatric medications for 1 month prior to insulin test.
+Exclusion

-Exclusion Criteria:1)Diagnosis of possible or probable cognitive impairment.
-2)For women
+Criteria:1)Diagnosis of possible or probable cognitive impairment.

-infarction within the previous year.
+of myocardial infarction within the previous year.

 5)Significant cerebrovascular disease, as evidenced by neurological examination,